clr-works/torch-export-research/README.md

-Thank you for the clarification.
-Here's the updated README with the additional information you provided:

 # **Model Profiling and Analysis**

 This repository provides tools and scripts for profiling, analyzing, and exporting large language models (LLMs) like **LLaMA** and **Granite**.
 The tools are designed for performance benchmarking and experimentation with model export, inference, and weight injection using PyTorch's advanced features.